House subpoenas its own, grave new norm after Jan. 6 attack

 “Look, all we’re saying is, these are members of Congress who’ve taken an oath,” he said.
 “Our investigation indicated that January 6 did actually happen, and what people saw with their own eyes did, in fact, happen.”

-It’s a volatile time for Congress, with an intensified political toxicity settling into a new normal since the Capitol insurrection left five dead,.
-That included a Trump supporter shot by police and a police officer who died after battling the mob.
+It’s a volatile time for Congress, with an intensified political toxicity settling into a new normal since the Capitol insurrection left five dead.
+That included a Trump supporter shot by police and a police officer who died later after battling the mob.

 The Capitol is slowly reopening to tourists this spring after being shuttered over security concerns and the ongoing COVID-19 crisis, but an unease remains.
 Tensions run high and at least one lawmaker on the panel, Rep. Liz Cheney, R-Wyo., a vocal Trump critic, is flanked daily by security guards, a jarring sign of how America has changed.